Graduate Student Appointment

 Changes in Registration

-Authorization for changes in registration after the University’s published deadlines must be requested in writing from the student’s adviser and must be reviewed and approved by the Office of Graduate and Professional Education.
+Authorization for changes in registration after the University’s published deadlines must be requested in writing from the student’s adviser and must be reviewed and approved by the Graduate College.
 Forms for registration changes are provided by the Registrar’s Office or UDSIS Personal Access.